frog-Dragon/frog-Dragon/README.md

 <a href='mailto:ayden.deshone@gmail.com'>ayden.deshone@gmail.com</a>

 ### Professional Summary
 I am very motivated.
-I know C# and am learning Java and Python.
-I have made many small games in and out of school.
-And I have taken several classes to improve my coding skills.
+I know C#, Python, abd Lua and I'm learning Java and Gdscript.
+I have made many small games in and out of school and I have taken several classes to improve my coding skills.

 ### Technology Stack
 * Python